microsoft/AzureTrailblazerAcademy/month1/labs/lab_storage/README.md

 <img src="./images/Create-storage-account.PNG" alt="Create Storage Account" width="400">

 - Select the resource group.
-    Select the existing resource group "ata-storage-lab-<Name>-rg" from the dropdown menu.
+    Select the existing resource group "ata-storage-lab-Name-rg" from the dropdown menu.
 - Enter Storage account name.
-    Use 'atastorageADLSGen2<yourname>' format.
+    Use 'atastorageADLSGen2-yourname' format.
 - Specify the location.
     Select 'East US' as the region.
 - Leave defaults for the rest.